 Participants suggested that coal plant and mine remediation can preserve the quality of rural communities because it creates local jobs and prioritizes redevelopment over new development.
 One participant suggested taking information about the economic and community potential of remediation to local planning and zoning commissioners and city or county councils.
 These entities are not necessarily aware of the potential opportunities that cleaning and repurposing land can have and that it may open their eyes to see new possibilities.
 Another shared that the Just Transition Fund can be a resource for communities interested in learning more.

-While the redevelopment of coal fields and plants is a great goal, one participant noted that a potential roadblock is that it can be hard to discover how much remediation will cost because the corporate records are often incomplete or unavailable.
+While redeveloping coal fields and plants is a great goal, one participant noted that a potential roadblock is that it can be hard to discover how much remediation will cost because corporate records are often incomplete or unavailable.
 Not knowing how much remediation will cost can deter investors and developers of a potential site.
 US EPA programs can help by providing an environmental assessment of these former industrial sites, and they can document the environmental liabilities.
 This can reduce or eliminate the liability for a new landowner and potentially help the new owners access federal funds for cleanup operations.
-Another participant suggested the passage of the RENEW Act currently in Congress would help fund remediation of mines closed since 1977, filling a major funding gap on abandoned mine reclamation.
+Another participant suggested the passage of the RENEW Act currently in Congress would help fund the remediation of mines closed since 1977, filling a major funding gap on abandoned mine reclamation.

 More than one participant noted the tremendous opportunity to reduce pollution and create jobs through remediation work.
 A recent report produced by RMI shows that remediation of mines and plants can be a short to medium-term job “off-ramp” from a local coal economy and sets up future uses like outdoor recreation, tourism, and affordable housing.